Wool Pellets in Boulder County

 -

-Wool naturally acts like a sponge—absorbing moisture and releasing it slowly over time.
-In a dry climate like ours, that makes a real difference.
+Wool acts like a sponge—absorbing water and releasing it slowly over time.

 -